welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README.md

 cdk deploy --app "python3 app.py"
 ```

-# 4 - Generate drawio diagram from application
+# 4 - From Code to Diagram with Draw.io

 ### Initialize tutorial